 I was just going to explain it.
 I advise the Members of the proposed legislation, namely, the Children's Digital Safety Bill 2018, which seeks to fill a gap in regulations as regards access to unsafe online material, in particular content containing an encouragement and incitement to suicide and the encouragement of prolonged nutritional deprivation that would have the effect of exposing a child to risk to death or endangering health.

 I support Senator Freeman.
-It is appalling that websites that tell people how to commit suicide should exist.
-Recently, there was a case before the courts where a man murdered his wife, having contacted a site called, How to Murder Your Wife, where he got precise instructions.
+It is appalling that there are websites that tell people how to commit suicide.
+Recently, there was a case before the courts where a man had murdered his wife, having contacted a site called, How to Murder Your Wife, on which he had obtained precise instructions.
 It is outrageous that such things should be allowed on the Internet.

 I recently visited a young doctor who voted "Yes" in the abortion referendum.
 He told me something that I had thought was a myth.
 He said there was a considerable amount of regret among women who have abortions.
 I thought it was a scare tactic but apparently it is not.